 Although assisting individuals has been the focal point of my legal career, my clients get the benefit of my wide range of litigation experience including disability claims, intellectual property litigation, commercial disputes, Indian Land Claims and Aboriginal Rights cases.
 I have appeared before the Superior Court of Justice, the Divisional Court, the Ontario Court of Appeal, the Nunavut Court of Justice and the Federal Court Trial Division.

-I graduated with an LLB from the University of Ottawa in 1977 and completed my LLM at the London School of Economics in 1979.
+I graduated with an LLB from the University of Western Ontario in 1977 and completed my LLM at the London School of Economics in 1979.
 I was called to the bar in Ontario in 1981 and I have been a member of the Nunavut Bar since the day it was created in 1999.

 Over the course of my career, I have been actively involved in the delivery of Continuing Professional Education to the lawyers of Ontario.
 I have delivered more than 15 individual lectures, participated in 16 panel presentations, published 10 articles, written 6 papers, and participated in 2 advocacy skills demonstrations.
 I have been invited to take part in educational programs presented by the Law Society of Upper Canada, the Ontario Bar Association, the University of Ottawa Faculty of Common Law, the County of Carleton Law Association, the Ontario Trial Lawyers Association, the Canadian Institute, and the Public Service Alliance of Canada.
 I also taught Advanced Civil Procedure at the University of Ottawa Faculty of Law.